 Prior to joining the Firm, Mr. Goren clerked for the Honorable Burton R. Lifland, Bankruptcy Judge for the United States Bankruptcy Court for the Southern District of New York.
-Before that, he was an associate in the Business Reorganizations and Creditors' Rights department at Kaye Scholer LLP, where he represented (i) debtors and creditors, including major financial and lending institutions, in connection with corporate restructurings and (ii) court-appointed receivers in proceedings before the State and District Courts involving ponzi schemes and other fraudulent activities.
+Prior to joining Weil, Mr. Goren represented (i) debtors and creditors, including major financial and lending institutions, in connection with corporate restructurings and (ii) court-appointed receivers in proceedings before the State and District Courts involving ponzi schemes and other fraudulent activities.

 Mr. Goren received a B.S., in marketing and general business management, from the University of Maryland, College Park and a J.D., magna cum laude, from New York Law School, where he served as Executive Case Comments Editor for the New York Law School Law Review.

 Representative ExperienceDebtor/Company-side Experience

 - PG&E Corporation and Pacific Gas and Electric Company, one of the largest combined natural gas and electric energy companies in the United States and the largest utility company in the State of California, in their chapter 11 cases.
 PG&E has approximately 16,000,000 customers, 24,000 employees and estimated liabilities (including contingent and disputed liabilities) in excess of $50 billion.